Worms in Dogs - How to Recognise and Treat Them?

 4. Safe Drinking Water: Ensure that your dog has access to clean, fresh water at all times.
 Avoid letting your dog drink from puddles, streams, or other potentially contaminated water sources.

-5. Avoid Scavenging: If your dog has a habit of scavenging, take steps to curb this behavior.
-Dogs that eat garbage, carrion, or feces are at a higher risk of contracting worms.
+5. Avoid Scavenging: If your dog has a habit of scavenging, take steps to curb this behaviour.
+Dogs that eat garbage, carrion, or faeces are at a higher risk of contracting worms.

 The Dangers of Untreated Worms